HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

 ### Bios image clean up
 In single host system, the bios-image will be deleted after the successful firmware update.
-But in multi-host system, the image has to be deleted only after successfully updating of all the hosts having "biosUpdate" property set.
+But in multi-host system, the image has to be deleted only after successfully updating all the hosts having "biosUpdate" property set.

-The image delete logic in the existing will be update to account “biosUpdate” property of all the host system.
-When this flag is false of all the associated host, the image will be deleted.
+The image delete logic in the existing will be updated to account “biosUpdate” property of all the host system.
+When this flag is false for all the configured host, the image will be deleted at the end.

 ### Property reset in biosUpdate interface
-After successful completion, the property "biosUpdate" will  be reset back to default value in the hostX [X = 1, 2, …N] objects
+After successful completion, the property "biosUpdate" will  be reset back to default value in the hostX [X = 1, 2, …N] objects.

 ### Multi-host bios update flow
-If the user wants to update the same image for host1 and host 3 then:
+If the user wants to update the same image for host1 and host3 then:

 -   User sets the new "biosUpdate" property for host1 and host3 to TRUE.
--   User calls the Redfish API and select the bios image to upload.
+-   User calls the Redfish/busctl API and select the bios image to upload.
 -   The BMC updater calls the bios_X updater script for only the host instances having TRUE in the "biosUpdate" property.
 -   The bios-image will be deleted after successfully updating all the hosts.